GameBear64/ThunderDB/Readme.md

 ### Number Operations
 ---
 #### .inc()
-Increaces target property by one.
+Increases the target property by one.

 **Example:**
 ```js